-The phenological records have been done since 2017, following a strict protocol of observation, the same used in the VitAdapt Project (Destrac-Irvine & van Leeuwen, 2016).
-The observations are performed always three times per week at budbreak (stage C), flowering (stage I) and veraison (stage M), according to the Baggiolini scale, always in the same group of plants, with 2 to 4 repetitions per variety, depending on the place.
+The phenological records have been registered since 2017, following a strict protocol of observation, the same used in the VitAdapt Project (Destrac-Irvine & van Leeuwen, 2016).
+The observations are performed invariably three times per week at budbreak (stage C), flowering (stage I) and veraison (stage M), according to the Baggiolini scale, always in the same group of plants, with 2 to 4 repetitions per variety, depending on the place.

-During the ripening, samples of 50 berries/block were collected weekly.
+During ripening, samples of 50 berries/block were collected weekly.
 The berry quality was analysed for several parameters with FTIR Oenofoss.
-To define a common target on sugar accumulation, we estimate by two-point linear interpolation the day of year when each variety reach a certain value of sugar concentration, following the protocols described in literature (Parker et al., 2020).
-In this study only the results for Ataíde are presented and although we simulate the accumulation from 170 g/l to 230g/l, only the results for 200g/l of sugar concentration are shown on this work.
+To define a common target on sugar accumulation, we estimate by two-point linear interpolation the day of the year when each variety reaches a certain level of sugar concentration, following the protocols described in literature (Parker et al., 2020).
+In this study, only the results for Ataíde are presented and although we simulate the accumulation from 170 g/l to 230g/l, only the results for 200g/l of sugar concentration are shown.

-Results and discussion
+Results and discussion:

-The figure 1 shows the mid-veraison average dates (day of the year) of 29 varieties common in both collections to different climatic conditions.
-The varieties show great variability among them, and we observe that budbreak, flowering and veraison occurs first at Bomfim than Ataíde, however, during the period from veraison to maturation, the development is faster at Ataíde, consequence of higher temperatures during the summer months.
-The amplitude of the intervals between the first and the last variety reaching 50% of budbreak at Bomfim are 12 days, to mid-flowering are 7 days and for mid-veraison 19 days.
+Figure 1 shows the mid-veraison average dates (day of the year) of 29 varieties common to both grape variety libraries for different climatic conditions.
+The varieties show great variability among them, and we observe that budbreak, flowering and veraison all occur at Bomfim before Ataíde.
+However, during the period from veraison to maturation, the development is faster at Ataíde, as a consequence of higher temperatures during the summer months.

+The range of the interval between the first and the last variety reaching 50% of budbreak at Bomfim is 12 days; 7 days to reach mid-flowering, and 19 days to attain mid-veraison.
 At Ataíde the range of values is similar: 13 days between the first and the last variety for mid-budbreak, 7 days mid-flowering and 18 days to mid-veraison.
-The figure 1 shows that the variation of days for reach 50% of veraison, for 29 varieties, in the two places, have a similar amplitude and a similar categorization for earlier, medium or late varieties, which indicates the genetic behaviour identical to these varieties under different climatic conditions.
+The variation of days for reaching 50% of veraison, for 29 varieties in the two places, shows a similar range and a similar categorization for earlier, medium or late varieties, which indicates the genetic behaviour is identical in these varieties under different climatic conditions.

-We also have studied the maturation phase, to understand the climate influence not only in vines phenology but also grapes quality.
-In this paper we only present the results for Ataíde, including the 53 varieties.
+We have also studied the maturation phase, to understand the climatic influence not only in the vines' phenology but also in grape quality.
+In this paper we only present the results for Ataíde, for 50 varieties.

-Figure 1.
-Distribution of varieties according to mid-veraison date in Bomfim and Ataíde.
+Figure 1 Distribution of varieties according to mid-veraison date in Bomfim and Ataíde.
 Average of 5 years.

-The figure 2 shows the mid-date veraison for 53 varieties, at Ataíde Grape Library and the day of the year (DOY) when each variety reach a target value of 200g/l of sugar.
-The values presented were obtained from an interpolation, considering the results of analysis done every week.
-The year of 2020 was very hot, with 47 days with maximum temperature above 35°C, and as it seems that high temperatures influence the sugar accumulation (Parker et al., 2020b; Suter et al., 2021), disturbing the rhythm of sugar accumulation and causing irregular maturation in some varieties, this year is not included in the results.
+Figure 2 shows the mid-date veraison for 50 varieties, at Ataíde Grape Library and the day of the year (DOY) when each variety reached a target value of 200g/l of sugar.
+The readings shown were obtained from an interpolation, considering the results of analysis done every week.
+2020 was a very hot year, with 47 days recording maximum temperatures above 35°C, and given that high temperatures influenced the sugar accumulation (Parker et al., 2020b; Suter et al., 2021), disturbed the rhythm of sugar accumulation and caused irregular maturation in some varieties, the year was not included in the results.

-At Ataíde, the interval of days from the earliest variety to reach 50% of veraison from the latest is 19 days.
-When the interpolation is performed to determine the date when a certain variety reaches 200g/l of sugar accumulation, we see that the order between them changes, which evidences different maturation dynamics and the interval between the first and the last variety to reach the desired value is higher, 35 days on the 5 years average.
+At Ataíde, the interval of days from the earliest variety to reach 50% of veraison to the last is 19 days.
+When the interpolation is performed to determine the date when a certain variety reaches 200g/l of sugar accumulation, we see that the order between them changes, which indicates different maturation dynamics and the interval between the first and the last variety to reach the desired level is higher, 35 days over the 5-year average.
 This reveals a great variability between the cultivars and offers a wide potential of adaptation.